Sex-change op in new TV documentary

 Among the stars of the four-part series are a 52-year-old former police officer called Karen who is about to undergo surgery and Max, from north London, who wants to become the first transgender rabbi.

 They are followed by the cameras as they meet other people who have had surgery and go out together to pubs and shops and deal with people's reactions.

 Programme maker Sam Whittaker said: "We've asked people to go down to the local pub and meet with Middle England and say, 'Hi, how are you?'."

-Speaking about the show at an event for journalists, Channel 4 News presenter Cathy Newman said: "Some of it's quite graphic, there is footage of a man in genital surgery."
+Speaking about the show, Channel 4 News presenter Cathy Newman said: "Some of it's quite graphic, there is footage of a man in genital surgery."

 Max said he hoped the documentary would show people there was more to the issue than surgery.